Belching: Causes

-Burps can be caused by drinking beverages containing carbon dioxide, such as beer and soft drinks, in which case the expelled gas is mainly carbon dioxide.
+The expelled gas is mainly a mixture of the main components of atmospheric air - oxygen and nitrogen.
+Burps can be caused by drinking beverages such as beer and carbonated drinks, and in these cases, the expelled gas is mainly carbon dioxide.

-Diabetes drugs such as metformin and exenatide can cause burping, especially at higher doses.
-This often resolves in a few weeks.

-Burping combined with other symptoms such as dyspepsia, nausea and heartburn may be a sign of an ulcer or hiatal hernia, and should be reviewed by a physician.

-Other causes of burping include food allergies, gallbladder diseases, H. pylori, acid reflux disease and gastritis.
+Chewing gum, sucking on hard candy, talking while eating or drinking, or while smoking, can also cause more air to be swallowed and therefore increased belching.
+Also swallowing air may in some people be a nervous habit.

+Belching can also be a symptom of disorders that cause indigestion such as a hiatal hernia, gastritis, gastroesophageal reflux disease (GERD), an ulcer, infection with H. pylori, gallbladder disease, and food allergies.

 Complications

 In microgravity environments, burping is frequently associated with regurgitation, known as wet burping.
 With reduced gravity, the stomach contents are more likely to rise up into the esophagus when the gastroesophageal sphincter is relaxed, along with the expelled air.